Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/workflow.md

 You don't actually need many frames to see what an animation will look like.
 The most important frames are "Key Frames", which are usually the poses for [Anticipation, Action, and Recovery](anticipation_action_recovery.md).
-These frames are very important, and should be [posed](pose.md) well and drawn from scratch.
+These frames are critical, and should be [posed](pose.md) well and drawn from scratch.

-When you're starting an animation, it is very common to start by only drawing these critical frames, and to add " in-between" frames later as they're needed to make the animation more fluid.
+When you're starting an animation, it's common to start by only drawing these critical frames, and to add " in-between" frames later as they're needed to make the animation more fluid.
 [The assistant tries to make this easy by letting you automatically adjust window timings.](/assistant/animation_handling.md#window-tags)